Flekay/The-Farmer-Was-Replaced/README.md

 ## How to use
 Copy and paste the script you want to use.

-## Upcoming features
-- use `get_time()` for time based scripts
-- use sunflowers
-- seperate scripts into different folders (Speedrun, First Runthrough)
-- use polyculture

-## Helper scripts
+## Common helper scripts
 Here are some helper scripts that can assist you in playing the game "The Farmer Was Replaced":

-- `moveTo(x, y)`: This script allows you to move your character to the specified coordinates `(x, y)` on the game map.
+- `moveTo(x, y)` and `moveToPos((x, y))`: These scripts allow you to move your character to a specific position on the map.

+- `naviTo(x, y)` and `naviToPos((x, y))`: These scripts allow you to navigate your character to a specific position on the map. ~2% Faster than `moveTo()` but requires some setup.

 - `moveToNextTile()`: Use this script to move your character to the next tile.
 Moves in a zigzag pattern across the map.

-- `tryWatering()`: This script attempts to water the current tile your character is standing on.
-It can be useful for automating the watering process in the game.

-- `whatToFarm()`: Use this script to get recommendations on what crops to farm based on various factors such as season, soil quality, and market prices.

-- `buyTanks()`: This script enables you to purchase water tanks for your character, allowing you to store and transport water more efficiently.
+Only works on even grid sizes.

+- `str(number, precision = 4)`: This script converts a number to a string with a specified precision.
+Useful for displaying a more precise number in the game.

+- `sleep(seconds)`: This script pauses the execution of the script for a specified number of seconds.
+Useful for adding delays between actions.

 ## farming scripts